 I just summarized like half the book in that paragraph.
 But it’s worth grabbing.
 It’s like $6 on Amazon and can be read cover-to-cover in a single afternoon.
 But the ideas will stick with you for a lifetime.
 When my wife and I moved in together, I bought her a copy and we’ve had a number of conversations about our love languages ever since.
 It really is amazing how useful the concept is.

 What Kind of Break Up It Will Prevent: The relationship might not work out, but at least you’ll never complain that your ex never did anything for you… okay, let’s be real, you’ll probably still complain.

 Models: Attract Women Through Honesty

 What You’ll Learn: I know it sounds like a “yo, pick up moar chicks, brah” book, but most of the first third of it is about how to develop emotional maturity and basically get your shit together and be a better human being.

-Seriously though, the reason the book has stuck around so long is because it addresses the emotional experience of dating–how we tend to idealize people; how we are often motivated by insecurity; how our desperation sabotages our relationships before they begin–and walks people through how to level up their emotional game.
+Seriously though, the reason the book has stuck around so long is because it addresses the emotional experience of dating–how we tend to idealize people; how we are often motivated by insecurity; how our desperation sabotages our relationships before they begin–and then walks people through how to level up their emotional game.
 The book is entirely devoid of “lines” or “tactics” mostly because… well, when you’re honest about who you are and what you want, there’s no need for lines or tactics.
 When you live a life of honesty and integrity, dating merely becomes a matter of a) developing yourself into someone that you’re proud to share, and b) developing the courage to share it.
 That’s it!